HeatherNylander/School_District_Analysis/README.md

 **NOTE: At this point, the 9th grade scores were taken out from total student count in order to better reflect true overall passing percentage for THS.**

 ### How does replacing the ninth-grade scores affect the following:
--Math and reading scores by grade: The 9th grade scores were removed and the others stayed the same.
+- Math and reading scores by grade: The 9th grade scores were removed and the others stayed the same.
--Scores by school spending: No significant change in scores by school spending since the NaNs were no longer counted in the total student count regarding the total scores.
+- Scores by school spending: No significant change in scores by school spending since the NaNs were no longer counted in the total student count regarding the total scores.
--Scores by school size: No significant change in scores by school size since the NaNs were no longer counted in the total student count regarding the total scores.
+- Scores by school size: No significant change in scores by school size since the NaNs were no longer counted in the total student count regarding the total scores.
--Scores by school type: No significant change in scores by school type since the NaNs were no longer counted in the total student count regarding the total scores.
+- Scores by school type: No significant change in scores by school type since the NaNs were no longer counted in the total student count regarding the total scores.

+##### District Summary by School Size and Spending
 ![District Summary by School Size and Spending](Resources/district_summary_complete.png)
+##### District Summary by School Type
 ![District Summary by School Type](Resources/district_summary_schooltype.png)